Seahawks linebacker Bobby Wagner on death of George Floyd: ‘I’m hurting and pissed off, like everybody else’

 “Everything’s peaceful until there’s a white person that threw something at the cops and they start fighting and they start tear-gassing everybody,’’ Wagner said.
 “And then I watched a group of white-handed individuals destroy a cop car and set it on fire, and I watched black people try to stop them from doing that but, you know, it just wasn’t happening.
 And then it got to a point where I felt like it was unsafe for me to be there.
 So I left.’’

-His session with reporters came after the Seahawks’ scheduled team meeting Monday which Wagner said did not touch on football — NFL teams are continuing to conduct their offseason programs virtually, meaning players are logging into computers to participate in meetings from their homes.
+His session with reporters came after the Seahawks’ scheduled team meeting Monday that Wagner said did not touch on football — NFL teams are continuing to conduct their offseason programs virtually, meaning players are logging into computers to participate in meetings from their homes.

 “We focused on what was going on in the world and we gave anybody an opportunity to express their feelings, express their emotions and express their anger and whatever it was they were feeling,’’ Wagner said.
 “Because at the end of the day, life is bigger than football.
 There is a lot of things happening that are bigger than football.
 So they provided an opportunity for guys to speak about the things that they saw, the things that they are dealing with, what it’s like in their city that they are in because everybody’s city is handling this differently.